mmu-webdesign/Level4-web-term-1/HTML/html02/10-forms-basics.md

 </form>
 ```

-As we have said, we are not interested at this stage in processing the form, so all you need to add to the `body` of the page is:
+- As we have said, we are not interested at this stage in processing the form, so all you need to add to the `body` of the page is opening and closing `<form>` tags.

 ```
 <form>

 </form>
 ```

+- Save `exercise-14.html`.

-This element formally defines a form.
+- This element formally defines a form.
 It's a container element like a `<div>` element, but specifically for containing forms.

 ### Task 2

 > The `<label>`, `<input>`, and `<textarea>` elements

-Our contact form is not complex: the data entry portion contains three text fields, each with a corresponding `<label>`:
+- Our contact form is not complex: the data entry portion contains three text fields, each with a corresponding `<label>`:

 1. The `input` field for the name is a single-line `text` field.